MileHacker Logo

 • Detention Risk: Risk of arbitrary detention and kidnapping, especially for foreign nationals.

-• Financial: International credit/debit cards are not accepted; bring substantial foreign cash.
+• Financial: International bank cards are not accepted; bring substantial foreign cash.

 • Healthcare: Infrastructure is severely damaged.
-Access to quality medical care is limited.
+Access to quality medical attention is limited.

 • Insurance: Typical travel insurance is invalid.
 Specialized "crisis response" insurance is necessary.

-• Unexploded Ordnance: Significant risk, especially off main roads and in former conflict zones.
+• Unexploded Ordnance: Significant risk, especially not on the primary roads and in former conflict zones.

 • Restricted Zones: Do not attempt to enter active conflict zones or heavily militarized areas.